Find a Law Firm

 Find an Approved Solicitor on the Tipton Coseley Building Society Conveyancing Panel

-FAQs : The Tipton Coseley Building Society Conveyancing Panel
+Tipton Coseley Building Society Conveyancing Panel : Questions and Answers

-My fiance and I are hoping to buy a 1 bedroom apartment in London with a mortgage from Tipton Coseley Building Society.
-We have a solicitor but Tipton Coseley Building Society says he's not on their "panel".
-We have to appoint one of the Tipton Coseley Building Society panel firms or keep our solicitor and pay for one of their panel ones to represent them.
-We feel as though this is unjust; Can we not simply insist that Tipton Coseley Building Society use our lawyer?
+My fiance and I are purchasing a 2 bedroom flat in Leeds with a mortgage from Tipton Coseley Building Society.
+We have a solicitor but Tipton Coseley Building Society says she’s not on their "panel".
+It seems we have little choice but to instruct one of the Tipton Coseley Building Society panel firms or keep our solicitor and pay for one of their panel ones to represent them.
+We feel as though this is unjust; is there anything we can do?

 Unfortunately,no. The mortgage offered to you is subject to its terms and conditions, one of which will be that lawyers will on the Tipton Coseley Building Society conveyancing panel.
 Until recently, most lenders had large numbers of law firms on their panels: a borrower could choose one for themselves, as long as it was on the lender's panel.
 The lender would then simply instruct the borrower's lawyers to act for the lender, too.
 You can use your lender's panel lawyers or you could borrow from another lender which does not restrict your choice.
-Another option that might be available is for your lawyer to apply to be on the conveyancing panel for Tipton Coseley Building Society
+A further alternative is for your solicitors to apply to be on the conveyancing panel for Tipton Coseley Building Society

-It is not clear whether my mortgage offer requires a lease extension .
-I have called into my local branch Tipton Coseley Building Society on numerous occasions and told it wasn't a problem and they would lend.
+I can not work out if my mortgage offer obliges me to make sure the lease term for the flat is extended prior to the completion date .
+I have called Tipton Coseley Building Society on various occasions and told it wasn't a problem and they would lend.
 My solicitor - who is on the Tipton Coseley Building Society conveyancing panel- telephoned and was told not they would not lend in accordance with their CML Handbook minimum lease term requirements.
 Who do I believe?

 Your lawyer has to follow the CML Handbook Part 2 requirements for Tipton Coseley Building Society.
 Unless your lawyer obtains specific confirmation in writing that Tipton Coseley Building Society will go ahead your lawyer has no choice but to refrain from exchanging contract and committing you to the purchase.
 We would suggest that you ask Tipton Coseley Building Society to contact your lawyer in writing confirming that they will accept the remaining number of years left on the lease.